 If roxadustat is approved and launched commercially, competing drugs are expected to include ESAs, particularly in those patient segments where ESAs are used.
-Currently available ESAs include epoetin alfa (EPOGEN ®, marketed by Amgen Inc. in the U.S., Procrit ® and Erypo ®/Eprex ®, marketed by Johnson & Johnson Inc., and Espo ® marketed by Kyowa Hakko Kirin in Japan and China), darbepoetin (Amgen/Kyowa Hakko Kirin's Aranesp ® and NESP ®) and Mircera ® marketed by Hoffmann-La Roche ("Roche") outside of the U.S. and by Vifor Pharma (formerly a company of Galenica Group ("Vifor")), a Roche licensee, in the U.S. and Puerto Rico, as well as biosimilar versions of these currently marketed ESA products.
+Currently available ESAs include epoetin alfa (EPOGEN [®], marketed by Amgen Inc. in the U.S., Procrit [®] and Erypo [®]/Eprex [®], marketed by Johnson & Johnson Inc., and Espo [®] marketed by Kyowa Hakko Kirin in Japan and China), darbepoetin (Amgen/Kyowa Hakko Kirin's Aranesp [®] and NESP [®]) and Mircera [®] marketed by Hoffmann-La Roche ("Roche") outside of the U.S. and by Vifor Pharma ("Vifor"), a Roche licensee, in the U.S. and Puerto Rico, as well as biosimilar versions of these currently marketed ESA products.
 ESAs have been used in the treatment of anemia in CKD for more than 20 years, serving a significant majority of DD-CKD patients.
 While NDD-CKD patients who are not under the care of nephrologists, including those with diabetes and hypertension, do not typically receive ESAs and are often left untreated, some patients under nephrology care may be receiving ESA therapy.
 It may be difficult to encourage healthcare providers and patients to switch to roxadustat from products with which they have become familiar.

 We may also face competition from potential new anemia therapies currently in clinical development, including in those patient segments not currently addressed by ESAs.
-Companies such as GlaxoSmithKline plc ("GSK"), Bayer Corporation ("Bayer"), Akebia Therapeutics, Inc. ("Akebia"), and Japan Tobacco, who are currently developing HIF prolyl hydroxylase ("HIF-PH") inhibitors for anemia in CKD indications.
+Companies such as GlaxoSmithKline plc ("GSK"), Bayer Corporation ("Bayer"), Akebia Therapeutics, Inc. ("Akebia"), and Japan Tobacco, are currently developing HIF prolyl hydroxylase ("HIF-PH") inhibitors for anemia in CKD indications.
 We may face competition for patient recruitment and enrollment for clinical trials and potentially in commercial sales.
-Akebia is currently conducting two Phase 3 studies in NDD-CKD, one started in December 2015 and the other in February 2016, and initiated two Phase 3 studies in DD-CKD, one started in July 2016 and the other in August 2016.
-Akebia also started a Phase 2 study in May 2017 with 20-week dosing in ESA-hyporesponsive DD-CKD patients, and a Phase 3 study with three-times a week dosing in August 2017.
-Both of these studies have been either terminated or withdrawn as of April 2018, and Akebia plans to replace these with new modified designs of studies, which are yet to be initiated.
-In November 2017, Mitsubishi Tanabe Pharmaceutical Corporation, Akebia's collaboration partner, started a Phase 3 clinical study of its HIF-PH inhibitor vadadustat in Japan in patients who are either NDD-CKD or receiving peritoneal dialysis.
+Akebia is currently conducting two Phase 3 studies in NDD-CKD, one started in December 2015 and the other in February 2016, and initiated two Phase 3 studies in DD-CKD patients, and a Phase 3 study with three-times a week dosing in August 2017, both of which have been either terminated or withdrawn as of April 2018, and Akebia plans to replace these with new modified designs of studies, which are yet to be initiated.
+In Japan, Mitsubishi Tanabe Pharmaceutical Corporation, Akebia's collaboration partner, started a Phase 3 program in November 2017.
 GSK started Phase 3 studies in NDD-CKD and DD-CKD in the U.S. in September 2016, and in Japan in June 2016.
-Bayer has completed global Phase 2 studies and announced in May 2017 its HIF-PH inhibitor is now in continued development in Japan only, and started Japan Phase 3 studies in NDD-CKD and DD-CKD in December 2017.
-Beginning in September 2017, Japan Tobacco is currently conducting four Phase 3 open label studies in NDD-CKD and DD-CKD as well as a Phase 3 ESA-controlled study in NDD-CKD and DD-CKD in Japan.
+Two of the GSK Japan Phase 3 studies were completed in July 2018.
+Bayer has completed global Phase 2 studies and announced in May 2017 its HIF-PH inhibitor is now in continued development in Japan only, and started Japan Phase 3 studies in NDD-CKD and DD-CKD and DD-CKD in December 2017.
+Beginning in September 2017, Japan Tobacco is currently conducting four Phase 3 open label studies in NDD-CKD and DD-CKD as well as one Phase 3 ESA-controlled study each in NDD-CKD and DD-CKD in Japan.
 Some of these product candidates may enter the market prior to roxadustat.